perfood/couch-auth/README.md

 }, false);
 ```

-After completing the configuration step above, all you have to do is register your new provider with SuperLogin.
+After completing the configuration step above, all you have to do is register your new provider with CouchAuth.
 Simply follow this pattern:

 ```js
 var DropboxStrategy = require('passport-dropbox-oauth2').Strategy;